Monolaurin and L-Lysine: Better Together

 Monolaurin has been shown to assist with disabling the HSV virus, as detailed in previous Insights articles.
-This can help prevent the virus from reproducing, and may decrease the risk of transmission.
+A compromised viral load can help prevent the virus from reproducing, and may decrease the risk of transmission.
 Additionally, monolaurin has also been shown to dissolve the HSV virus in some laboratory studies suggesting Monolaurin may be able to kill HSV.
+(Ref #5, 6)

 When combining L-lysine and Monolaurin, the results can be advantageous.
-While L-lysine may slow the occurrence of HSV symptoms and duration of breakouts, Monolaurin may dissolve the virus and eventually kill the virus over time.
+While L-lysine may support the occurrence of HSV symptoms and duration of breakouts, Monolaurin may work to regulate the immune response and potentially inactive the virus.